 As an International Student to the US, you are required to demonstrate sufficient funding to cover the cost of attendance in order to obtain your student visa.
-We encourage you to review the information on the Office of International Students and Scholars site and note the International Financial Declaration Form for MBA Students.
+We encourage you to explore the information on the Office of International Students and Scholars site and review the International Financial Declaration Form for Master of Accounting (MAcc)¬†Students.

 As a rule, International Students utilize the following primary funding sources:

 - Personal resources

 - International Grant & Loan Organizations